 As part of an ongoing effort to document existing conditions and to provide baseline information for ongoing environmental monitoring after water withdrawals resume, the SCCRWA requested that ENSR conduct biological assessments of upper Lake Whitney after the initial 2000 investigation.
 The 2004 evaluation included a period with a large drawdown for maintenance, but without active water withdrawal.
-ENSR evaluated biological features of upper Lake Whitney in 2005, during the first year of water withdrawal.
-This report summarizes the biological features of upper Lake Whitney in 2006, during the second year of water withdrawal.
+ENSR evaluated biological features of upper Lake Whitney in 2005, 2006 and 2007, during the first three years of water withdrawal.
+This report summarizes the biological features of upper Lake Whitney in 2007, during the third year of water withdrawal.

 Beginning in 2000, the reservoir was drawn down for maintenance activities on four occasions.
 From August to November 2000, Lake Whitney was drawn down by a maximum of about 1.6 ft for dam maintenance (Figure 1).
 Water levels were unaffected by SCCRWA operations in 2001 and 2002 (Figures 2 and 3).
-In October and November 2003 the reservoir was drawn down by a maximum of 3.9 ft, also for dam maintenance
+In October and November 2003 the reservoir was drawn down by a maximum of 3.9 ft, also for dam maintenance (Figure 4).
+In 2004 the reservoir's water level was again lowered from early July to late

-(Figure 4).
-In 2004 the reservoir's water level was again lowered from early July to late August, reaching a maximum drawdown of about 6 feet below spillway elevation (Figure 5).
+August, reaching a maximum drawdown of about 6 feet below spillway elevation (Figure 5).
 In 2005, the lake's water level was slightly below spillway elevation during the first half of September due to water withdrawals and downstream releases to the Mill River, coupled with an extended period of low precipitation (Figure 6).
-Following data collection for this study, the lake was drawn down in July/August 2006 to facilitate a wetland construction project to help protect the water quality of the lake (Figure 6).
+Following data collection for this study, the lake was drawn down in July/August 2006 to facilitate a wetland construction project to help protect the water quality of the lake (Figure 7).
+Brief drawdowns of less than 1 foot below spillway elevation occurred during June and October 2007 for dam inspection and maintenance.
+(Figure 8).